zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-## Helmholtz's Equation
+## Helmholtz Equation

 Consider a region of space without any source currents or charges.
 Physically, this means that there are no sources of fields in this region; but it doesn't mean the field contains no energy.
-The idea is to explore all solutions of Maxwell's equations (we can pick a particular solution once we specify the source or the boundary conditions), and determine how these solutions evolve over time.
+The idea is to explore all solutions of Maxwell equations (we can pick a particular solution once we specify the source or the boundary conditions), and determine how these solutions evolve over time.

 Setting \\(\bm{J\_s} = \rho\_s = 0\\) in Equations 4.6, we obtain a coupled system of first-order linear homogeneous [partial differential equations](https://en.wikipedia.org/wiki/Partial_differential_equation):